 Should I use cash or CPF to service housing loan?

 As I’m expecting to get a BTO flat in the next few years.
-I have been diligently reading up on housing related topics these few weeks.
-A HDB loan would probably be the most suitable option for myself because of my financial situation.
+I have been diligently reading up on housing related topics the past few weeks.
+A HDB loan would probably be the most suitable option because of my financial situation.
 I would not go into the details of why i have decided to go with a HDB loan but you can check out a few of these pages (here, here and here) that have provided useful insights to help you make your choice.
 Once you have selected your poison, you will need to decide if you want to service your loan with cash or from your CPF-OA.
 There are pros and cons to either options.
 Currently, I prefer cash over CPF.

 1) CPF is for retirement